Get Our Insider to Property Damage Brochure

 - Diminished value of your vehicle

 You may hear the term “contributory negligence”.
 If you do, be wary.
 The adjuster is looking for a way to avoid paying anything.
 Contributory negligence is an ancient and out-dated legal doctrine that is still the law in North Carolina and a few other states.
 It means that a person (driver) who was only slightly at fault for the crash cannot recover.
 So, if the adjuster can justify a claim that the driver of your vehicle contributed to the crash in even the smallest way, he or she will refuse to pay you.
-Some adjusters will accept a statement from the at-fault driver (their insured) that the driver of your vehicle did something wrong, even if such a statement directly contradicts the police report of the crash.
+Some adjusters will accept a statement from the at-fault driver (they’re insured) that the driver of your vehicle did something wrong, even if such a statement directly contradicts the police report of the crash.

 If the adjuster feels there is a chance that the insurance company can avoid paying, they will take several days or even weeks to “investigate” the claim.
 If this is the case and you have collision insurance it is generally best to contact your own insurance company and have them take care of your property insurance.
 It will be much faster and your insurance company will then make efforts to get the money they spend from the other insurance company.